 Current statistics for 2019 indicate we admitted 1,400 casualties, over 550 of which were Hedgehogs

 ** COMING SOON ** – CHECK OUT OUR FACILITIES HERE

 Many of our patients are rehabilitated in the homes of our members, who care for each patient through to the final stages of the animal’s release back into the wild.
 The charity also operates a small hospital setup where voluntary staff work with patients requiring intensive care and treatment before being moved out into foster care and then released into the wild.

 We are now into our 14th year of operation, with exactly the same ethos and aims to not only continue our work, but see it improve and grow bigger.

 In 2009, Blyth Wildlife Rescue expanded by recruiting new fosterers in a bid to share the load of animals being admitted, particularly during the Summer months.

-There are now over 20 registered volunteers, working in a range of different positions, from hands-on fostering to emergency pickups from across the county.
+There are now over 20 registered foster carers alone, working in a range of different positions, from hands-on fostering to emergency pickups from across the county.